-It is hard to believe that just a little more than a decade ago the thought of buying bottled water seemed ludicrous.
+It is hard to believe that two decade ago the thought of buying bottled water seemed ludicrous.
 Today, average price in the US is $2 per liter verses approximately .0005 cents at the tap – and there is really no difference.

 The Safe Drinking Water Act (SDWA), originally passed by Congress in 1974 to protect public health by regulating the nation’s public drinking water supply, is the main federal law that ensures the quality of Americans’ drinking water.